ClementNerma/NightOS/docs/specs/registry.md

 | `id:user`          | s = 4                 | Identifier of an installed user (32-bit unsigned number)                                      |
 | `in:(type):(a...)` | s = max(sizeof(type)) | Any value in the provided tuple                                                               |

 The registry's root is a `struct`.
 Each key-value association in a struct is called a _node_.
-Nodes that are single values (neither a list, a map or a structure) or called _leafs_.
+Nodes that are single values (neither a list, a map or a structure) are called _leafs_.

 All sizes that are exceptly provided in bytes must be a multiple of two.